zakisheriff/One-Learn/README.md

 - **A completely free learning platform** — no paywalls, no subscriptions, ever
 - **An AI-powered education system** using Google's Gemini for intelligent assessments
-- **A beautiful, modern web application** with Apple-inspired design language
+- **A beautiful, modern web application** with The One Atom Color palette design language

 ---